 I don’t have a PayPal account – can I pay SMTOWN Travel by other means?
 Is it safe to use PayPal?

 There is no other payment option in the website.
-But there really isn’t any reason not to use PayPal – it’s free to open an account online and you can link to your local credit card for online payments that are secure.
+But there really isn’t any reason not to use PayPal – it’s free to open an account online and you can link to your local credit card or bank account for online payments that are secure.

 Can I reserve the Global Package and pay later?

 In the website it states that payment will have to be made within 2 hours of selection, if not it will be released for sale again.

 So if you really want to take up a Global Package, make sure you have the funds ready in your PayPal account or have a valid credit card linked to your account in preparation for the reservation process.

 There is no deferred installment plan – you can only break the payment into 2 (ie. split it in half) for those going on a twin package.
 I personally find it easier if one person pays the full amount first though.